expo/expo/docs/pages/versions/unversioned/sdk/light-sensor.md

 #### Arguments

 - **listener (_function_)** -- A callback that is invoked when a LightSensor update is available.
-When invoked, the listener is provided a single argument that is the luminosity value.
+When invoked, the listener is provided a single argument that is the illuminance value.

 #### Returns